Going All-Grain: Guide to Your First Batch of All-Grain Beer

 A better way to know when to stop collecting wort is to monitor when you've gotten everything you reasonably can from the grain bed.
 The easiest way to do this is to take the specific gravity of your late runnings (the stream of wort you are collecting from the grain bed) and wait until they fall to about 1.008-1.010.
 If you do this, you may end up with more or less wort than your planned pre-boil wort volume.
 If you are low, as happens on many low-gravity brews, just add water.
 If you have collected more wort than you planned, you can extend the length of your boil.
 When you are done collecting wort, write down the volume of wort in your kettle, the time you quit collecting and the original gravity of the wort.
 Also record if you needed to add any water to reach your target pre-boil volume.

 For extract brewers who do full wort boils, the rest of your brew day is identical to what you are used to.
+If you are looking to build a wort chiller, here are two easy projects to make one yourself.
 If not, just expect that heating and cooling a larger volume of wort will take longer.

 Now you've got your first all-grain brew day under your belt.
 You also have a record of all the relevant volumes, temperatures and times of your first all-grain batch.
 Before you grab a celebratory beer, write down any other observations that you feel may help you with future brews.
 Later, before your second brew, review your notes and determine what aspects of your brew day you want to improve upon.
 Knowledge comes quickly at first, so be sure to write absolutely everything down for your first several beers.